Admission Information for the DMD

 Candidates for the study of dentistry must have sound ethical and moral character and possess the ability to grow professionally.
 Applicants for the first-year class of the University of Louisville, School of Dentistry are considered on their own merits, without prejudice regarding race, religion, sex, age, handicap, color, or national origin.

-Dentistry is the practice of applied biological science and requires a high degree of technical competence.
+Dentistry is the practice of applied biological science and requires precision in technical competence.
 Since members of the profession have many civic and social responsibilities, a highly developed sense of social awareness is required.
 An understanding of human nature and human relationships is of utmost importance.
 In selecting courses in preparation for the study of dentistry, a student should include courses in the natural/physical sciences and in the social sciences and humanities which are the foundations of a liberal education.
 Additional courses in business, mathematics, and communication skills have proven advantageous to our graduates.

-Applicants must have completed a minimum of 60 semester hours of college course work, including 35 hours of science courses, from a U.S. or Canadian school.
+Applicants must have completed a minimum of 60 semester hours of college course work, including 38 hours of science courses.
 Applicants who attended an international institution must provide an officially evaluated transcript and must meet all requirements.
 The Admissions Committee reserves the right to modify admission requirements on a case-by-case basis.

 Recommended Biology courses: